Illness & Exclusion Policy

 8. Supporting a Healthy Environment

-Our illness and exclusion policy is designed to protect all children in our care.
-By keeping sick children at home, notifying us promptly of absences, and following public health recommendations, we can work together to provide a safe, healthy, and supportive environment for every child at B Kids Daycare.
+Our illness and exclusion policies are designed to protect every child in our care.
+By keeping sick children at home, notifying us promptly of absences, and following public health guidance, families and educators work together to maintain a safe, healthy, and supportive environment at B Kids Daycare.